 Next comes glibc.
 The most important considerations for building glibc are the compiler, binary tools, and kernel headers.
-The compiler is generally not an issue since glibc will always use the compiler relating to the --host parameter passed to its configure script; e.g., in our case, the compiler will be \$LFS_TGT-gcc.
-The binary tools and kernel headers can be a bit more complicated.
-Therefore, we take no risks and use the available configure switches to enforce the correct selections.
+The compiler and binary tools are generally not an issue since glibc will always those relating to the --host parameter passed to its configure script; e.g., in our case, the compiler will be \$LFS_TGT-gcc and the readelf tool will be \$LFS_TGT-readelf.
+The kernel headers can be a bit more complicated.
+Therefore, we take no risks and use the available configure switch to enforce the correct selection.
 After the run of configure, check the contents of the config.make file in the build directory for all important details.
-Note the use of $cc = "$LFS_TGT-gcc"$ (with \$LFS_TGT expanded) to control which binary tools are used and the use of the -nostdinc and -isystem flags to control the compiler's include search path.
 These items highlight an important aspect of the glibc package-it is very self-sufficient in terms of its build machinery, and generally does not rely on toolchain defaults.